grahamhagenah/portfolio/src/posts/simplicity.md

 ## Complexity For Its Own Sake

 Comprehensibility feels underrated in the current environment.
-Perhaps the tides are shifting, but I’ve seen many developers early in their career choosing to build their portfolios with React just to show that they can — I’ve fallen into this trap.
+The tides may be shifting, but I’ve seen many developers early in their career choose to build their portfolios with React just to show that they can — I’ve fallen into this trap.
 The desire to impress potential employers, or other developers, or to prove to yourself that you’re fluent in the latest framework is a powerful force.
-It leads to otherwise competent developers taking the more convoluted approach that may be difficult to maintain, less performant, and more error-prone.
+It leads to otherwise competent developers taking a more convoluted approach that may be difficult to maintain, less performant, and more error-prone.

 I don’t mean to say that Gatbsy is the always the wrong option.
 It’s a fascinating framework with a strong, passionate community.
 I’ll be keeping a close eye on it for years to come, especially now that Netlify has acquired Gatsby Inc. But for me, in retrospect, it was a poor choice for the backbone of a tiny, personal website that only I would be updating.